 I used to teach 3 year olds.
 Back when I just graduated college and didn't have any teaching experience.
 It was hard.
 Years later I finally changed my policy and start students at 5 and up.
 There were several reasons, which I will elaborate on in a minute.

 When my daughter was 2 1/2 I got her a violin.
 We spend 2 years on the SAME thing, doing it over and over in different ways.
 Progress wasn't hugely visible week to week.
 Some weeks she forgot where A was.
 We clapped "Mississippi Hotdog" for 2 years.
 We worked on A and E and Mississippi Hotdog on those strings for 2 years.
 Sometimes the progress was so slow I wasn't sure if I was doing anything right.
 My husband asked why we were renting the violin when she still couldn't play it.
 This is what starting a 3 year old is like.
-After 2 1/2 years of working on Twinkle, we are just starting O Come Little Children, still in the beginning of book 1.
+After 2 1/2 years of working on Twinkle, we started Lightly Row, still in the beginning of book 1.

 This was challenging on ME and I'm a violin teacher!
 So how will a "normal" parent feel when they are doing the same things for 2 years?
 Will they have the persistence to keep this up, or will they give up because the progress is in teeny minute steps and it doesn't seem worth doing?

 Let's jump ahead to age 5.
 The student can read letters, maybe read a few words, talk to you, tell you what feels comfortable, describe sounds, count, echo clap the Twinkle rhythms on the first few tries, can stand in one spot for more than 10 seconds, and, if given enough activity variety and the right attention span, have a 30 minute lesson.
 (I do give 15 minute lessons, though).